 Brian grew up in Connecticut and first moved to Waltham in 1991 to attend Bentley University; Waltham has been his primary residence since that time.
 In addition to a Bachelor’s Degree from Bentley, Brian has an MBA with a concentration in Finance from Boston University.
-Brian has worked in banking for the past 12 years, having worked at Middlesex Savings Bank in Natick, MA for the past nine years in a credit analysis role.
+Brian has worked in banking for the past two decades and is currently at Middlesex Savings Bank in Natick, MA in a credit analysis role.
 Brian began volunteering for the Waltham Land Trust in 2011.

 Daniel Melnechuk, Board Member

 Dan grew up on a farm in Brookline, Mass after leaving Manhattan at the age of 7.
 By the age of 15, he had visited and camped in 47 of the continental United States.
 Waltham has been his native habitat since 1991.
 As a computer systems consultant, Dan helps out with WLT's tech in both a hands-on manner and in planning.
 He loves the outdoors, growing garlic and playing his bass.
 “Being surrounded by nature is a tonic that, if you let it, can cure modern society’s stressing effects.”